 2. The interviewer can’t provide a clear picture of the job

-No matter whether you’re applying to be an entry-level staff accountant or the CFO, your interviewer should be able to explain the responsibilities of the role and how success will be measured.
+No matter whether you’re applying to be an entry-level staff accountant or the chief financial officer, your interviewer should be able to explain the responsibilities of the role and how success will be measured.
 If he can’t, you will likely have a difficult time forging a clear career path in the company.

 3. Descriptions of work environment are neutral

 Ask the hiring manager what he likes most about working at the company.
 If he can’t answer without hemming and hawing, it could signal job dissatisfaction on his part.
 If the opportunity arises during your visit, pose the same question to other employees in the department, from the accounting manager to the data entry clerk.
 Do they seem enthused about their daily responsibilities?
-Does the company work to keep them happy and reward them for their efforts?
+Are they rewarded for their efforts?
 Are there opportunities for advancement?
 Pay attention to the office “mood.”

 4. Employee tenure is short